Holmenkollen 50 km

 The Holmenkollen 50 km is an annual cross-country skiing race held at Holmenkollen National Arena in Oslo, Norway.
 The competition is part of the Holmenkollen Ski Festival.
-Previous to 2023 The 50 km distance is raced by men only as the women's equivalent is a 30 km race.
-Starting in 2023 both men and women will race 50k.
+Prior to 2023, the 50 km distance was raced by men only as the women's equivalent was a 30 km race.
+Since the 2023 edition, both men and women have raced 50k.

 History

 The first 50 km race in Oslo was planned to be part of Husebyrennet i 1887, but was first held in 1888.
 Torjus Hemmestveit won the inaugural 50 km race.
 17 skiers started the race, 12 finished.
 The course consisted of two laps of 25 km and started at the velodrome at Majorstuen.

 The next long-distance race, a 30 km, was planned to be part of Holmenkollrennene in 1898, but was cancelled due to lack of snow.
 30 km races were held in 1900 and 1901, and the winners of these races are widely recognised as Holmenkollen 50 km winners.
 Also the winner of the 1907 edition is recognised as a winner, even though the course length was only 40 km.
 The first Holmenkollen 50 km race was held in 1902.
 The course consisted of two laps of 25 kilometres, both started and finished at Frognerseteren.
 For safety reasons, all skiers had to stop for a five-minute rest.
 These required pauses was only mandatory in the 1902 edition.

 In 1905, the 50 km race was again cancelled due to lack of snow.
 Holmenkollrennene (later known as Holmenkollen Ski Festival) were in 1909 a part of a common arrangement with the first Norwegian Championships in cross-country skiing, and since a 30 km race was held at Lillehammer in these championships, the 50 km race in Holmenkollen was not held.
 The first foreign competitors at the Holmenkollen 50 km were a number of Swedes participating in 1903.
 The first non-Norwegian to win the race was Finnish skier Anton Collin in 1922.
 Tapani Niku, also from Finland, finished in second place.